someact/CottaaBot/README.md

 *   FFmpeg (Required for audio transcoding)
 *   Python and yt-dlp (Required for the music player)

+### Music Player Requirements

+*   **Cookies File**: For the music player to work reliably with official music videos, you must create a `cookies.txt` file in the project root.
+This file is used by `yt-dlp` to authenticate with YouTube and bypass bot restrictions.

 ## Setup and Installation

 ### Windows and Linux